Chai Hansen

 Chai Hansen (born Surachai Romruen, February 8, 1989) is a Thai-Australian actor.
-He is best known for his role as Monkey in The New Legends of Monkey, Zac in Mako Mermaids, Ilian in The 100 and Jordan Kyle in Shadowhunters.
+He is best known for his role as Zac in Mako Mermaids, Ilian in The 100 and Jordan Kyle in Shadowhunters.

 Early life

 Hansen was born in Ko Samui, an island in the Gulf of Thailand in 1989.
 He was born to a Thai father, Superut Romruen and an Australian mother, Sandra Hansen.
-At the age of 7 Hansen migrated to Australia with his mother and sister (Sarah Romruen) to seek a higher education.
+At the age of seven, Hansen migrated to Australia with his mother and sister Sarah Romruen.

 Career

 In 2011, it was announced that Hansen would join the cast of internationally distributed series Mako Mermaids.
-In season 2 onwards, he and Alex Cubis portrayed mermen, alongside Isabel Durant and Lucy Fry who portrayed mermaids.
+In season 2 onwards, he and Alex Cubis portrayed mermen, alongside Lucy Fry and Isabel Durant, who portrayed mermaids.

 Hansen was cast in role in the recurring role of Ilian in the fourth season of The 100.
 He was then cast as Monkey in The New Legends of Monkey, a new spin on classic tale Journey to the West.

-In early 2018, Hansen was cast in a recurring role in Shadowhunters: The Mortal Instruments third season as Jordan Kyle, a werewolf on a quest for redemption.
+In early 2018, Hansen was cast in a recurring role in the third season of Shadowhunters as Jordan Kyle, a werewolf on a quest for redemption.